jer-irl/gba-savedumper/README.md

 - [ ] Document interrupts
 - [ ] Document used BIOS functionality
 - [ ] Document DMA
-- [ ] Document ARM vs THUMB and this applicatioon's tradeoffs.
+- [ ] Document ARM vs THUMB and this application's tradeoffs.
 - [ ] Add some fun links